arvind-balaji/note-share/README.md

     npm run forever

-Create a users.htpasswd file and put at the project root.
-If you would rather disable authentication, comment out line 20 in app.js.
+Create a users.htpasswd and admin.htpasswd file and put them at the project root.

 Server runs on port 3000 by default.
+/admin goes to admin panel.

 ##  To-Do
 * basic markdown processing for text posts